calebrash/wafer/README.md

 # Wafer
 Wafer.js is the world's thinnest cross-browser persistent storage solution.
 Wafer allows you to store simple key-value pairs, as well as complex JSON objects and arrays and even raw JSON strings.

-Depending on your level of support for older browser, you may need [JSON2](https://github.com/douglascrockford/JSON-js/blob/master/json2.js) for JSON parsing.
+Depending on your level of support for older browsers, you may need [JSON2](https://github.com/douglascrockford/JSON-js/blob/master/json2.js) for JSON parsing.

 _Version: 2.0_